-Mortality is declining and life expectancy rising in most countries.
-A consequence is population aging.
-The research group “Mathematical and Actuarial Demography” wants to find out the factors responsible for mortality change.
+Mortality is declining and life expectancy is rising in most countries, leading to population aging.
+The research group Mathematical and Actuarial Demography aims to find out the factors behind mortality change.

-"There are certain laws in demography: every person gets one year older every year.
-It is precisely these natural constants that allow us to draw up models that are not possible in other social sciences," says Roland Rau, head of the Research Group Mathematical and Actuarial Demography.
-Rau finds precisely this connection between sociological questions and mathematical approaches particularly exciting.
+There are certain laws in demography, one of them being that every person gets one year older every year.
+It is precisely these natural constants that allow us to draw up models that cannot be constructed in other fields of the social sciences.
+We find this connection between sociological questions and mathematical approaches particularly exciting.

-Within demography, Rau is especially interested in mortality.
-He explains this as follows: "Everyone wants to live healthily for as long as possible.
-My research should make a contribution to making this possible."
-From a statistical-methodological point of view, the natural constant: "everyone dies only once" makes things easier enormously, Rau adds.
+We are especially interested in mortality.
+Everyone wants to live in good health for as long as possible.
+Research in our group contributes to making this possible.
+From a statistical-methodological perspective, the natural constant that everyone dies only once makes things considerably easier.